Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 #### 13.1.2.14. `action: on_update` (stop-charging)

 - Method: POST
 - Use Cases: Raghav initiates a stop chargig request when his requirement is met.
-Note: In practive it is not necessary that an EV user initiates a charging session stop.
+Note: In practice it is not necessary that an EV user initiates a charging session stop.
 Based on actual scenario, a charging session can be stopped by the CPO as well.
 - Request:

 <details>